 - Day-to-day funding, managed by monitoring future cash flows to ensure that requirements can be met.
 This includes replenishment of funds as they mature or is borrowed by customers.
-The bank maintains an active presence in global money markets to enable this to happen; - Maintaining a portfolio of highly marketable assets that can easily be liquidated as protection against any unforeseen interruption to cash flow; - Monitoring the liquidity ratios against internal and regulatory requirements by the Central Bank of Egypt. - Managing the concentration and profile of debt maturities.
+The bank maintains an active presence in global money markets to confirm that this goal is achieved. - Maintaining a portfolio of highly marketable assets that can easily be liquidated as protection against any unforeseen interruption to cash flow; - Monitoring the liquidity ratios against internal and regulatory requirements by the Central Bank of Egypt. - Managing the concentration and profile of debt maturities.